pfernandez/catalan-explorations/docs/IDEAS.md

-The paper now also records explicit ballot-number formulas for the nonnegative bridge counts $B(r;a\!\to\!b)$, the Dyck-conditioned one-step kernel (including its Doob-transform / “probability proportional to remaining completions” interpretation), and hence for the height mean and two-time covariance via the Catalan-triangle factorization (so the correlation kernel is not just abstractly defined; it is explicitly computable).
+The paper now also records explicit ballot-number formulas for the nonnegative bridge counts $B(r;a\!\to\!b)$, the Dyck-conditioned one-step kernel (including its Doob-transform / “probability proportional to remaining completions” interpretation), as well as a general multi-time factorization / time-inhomogeneous Markov kernel for the Dyck-conditioned height process.
+Consequently the height mean and covariance are not just abstractly defined: they are explicitly computable from bridge counts.

 This dossier collects ways to treat the Catalan tiers as a state space for dynamics, and how continuum PDEs emerge.